yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

             --deployment-container-image-name nginx
         ```

-4. Log in to Azure using the Azure CLI.
+4. Log into Azure using the Azure CLI.

     ```pwsh
     az login